rpii/-wdio-html-reporter-pdf/README.md

 # wdio-html-reporter-pdf
 Generate a pdf from an html-report.
 Requires version 8.1.0 or later of wdio-html-nice-reporter to generate the html report
-#### Rebuilt with the lateest version of puppeteer
+#### Converted to ES Module
-        Upgrade: added optional timeout parameter
+    bug fix for expanding sections in new puppeteer

 ### Updated for module compatibility with webdriver 8
 #### Newest Features: